Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many more balloons do you have than your friend?

 ### Answer interpretation
     The answer is the increase in value of balloons owned by me with respect to my friend.

 ## Data extraction

 ### Sentence 1
     balloons owned by me = 7
     balloons owned by my friend = 5

 ## Correct response
     2 balloons

 ***

+place_noun
+place_noun
+place_noun
 # Zoidberg Solution

 ## The problem
     2 birds were sitting on the fence.
     4 more birds came to join them.
     How many birds are sitting on the fence?

 ## Digested problem
     2      	birds  	were   	sitting	on     	the    	fence  	.
     LS     	NNS    	VBD    	VBG    	IN     	DT     	NN     	.